pete-gordon/oricutron/ReadMe.txt

 is about to execute an instruction at the breakpoint address.
 "Memory" breakpoints trigger when the breakpoint address is accessed or modified.

-Normal breakpoints can use 'z' and/or 'c' modifiers. bs $0c00           <-- Break when the CPU is about to execute code at $0c00 bs $0c00 z         <-- Break when the CPU is about to execute code at $0c00
+Normal breakpoints can use 'z','c' and 't' modifiers. bs $0c00           <-- Break when the CPU is about to execute code at $0c00 bs $0c00 z         <-- Break when the CPU is about to execute code at $0c00
                        and set cycles counter to 0
-bs $0c00 zc        <-- Set cycles counter to 0 and continues bs $0c00 c         <-- Continues execution (i.e. disabled breakpoint)
+bs $0c00 zc        <-- Set cycles counter to 0 and continues bs $0c00 c         <-- Continues execution (i.e. disabled breakpoint) bs $0c00 zct       <-- Prints in console current counter,
+                       set cycles counter to 0 and continues

 The main purpose of these modifiers is to make cycle counting easier.
 If symbols are loaded, they can be used instead of absolute addresses.